Signed in as:

 Megan is a native of Virginia and graduated from the University of Virginia and later received her Master’s from Regent University.
 Megan has conducted research and interventions for children with emotional and attention difficulties (such as ADHD and anxiety) at U.Va. and the Child Study Center of Virginia Tech.
 She also served as a victim advocate and counselor for survivors of sexual abuse and trafficking at Restored Hope of Dallas Texas.
 Most recently, she worked for two years serving military families and expats near a U.S. Army base in Pyeongtaek, South Korea.
 She is currently a member of the American Psychological Association and the ACA.
 She has three little joys and an active dog, and together they enjoy hiking, exploring, and doing all things “water.”

 Jordan grew up in Williamsburg, Virginia, and completed her undergraduate studies at Christopher Newport University with a Bachelor's in Psychology.
 During her time at Christopher Newport, she fell in love with the psychology field.
-This love of psychology led her to pursue a Clinical Mental Health Counselor Master's degree from Capella University.
+This love of psychology led her to pursue a Clinical Mental Health Counselor Master's degree from Capella University; she graduated from her program in the fall of 2024.

 She has volunteered as a Crisis Counselor for a Crisis Hotline for the past three years, and this experience has helped her to identify the populations that she is passionate about working with.
 These include adults, adolescents, and children who are enduring crises, trauma, addictions, relationship problems, behavioral issues, and/or mental health challenges such as PTSD, Bipolar Disorder, ADHD, Depression, Anxiety, Panic Disorders, and Conduct Disorders.